What is this blog about?

 Half true.

 This isn't for *every* type of practical effect in a film, as much as I love the art of miniature effects, matte paintings and so on.
-While there will be articles on stopmotion monsters and puppets, they have to be, how should I say, simulating life?
+When it comes to miniatures and stopmotion, I limit myself to focusing on monsters, creatures and robots.

 So there's no CGI stuff on here?